socketry/xrb/readme.md

 ## Releases

-There are no documented releases.
+Please see the [project releases](https://socketry.github.io/xrb/releases/index) for all releases.

 ## See Also